Searching for details:

 Deputy Prime Minister Dmitry Rogozin visits Voronezh Mechanical Plant on Jan.
 28, 2017.
 Click to enlarge.
 Credit: Russian government

-Russia's most powerful operational rocket faces a new ban on all its launches for at least a half a year, as the nation's space officials try to sort out egregious quality control problems within the industry.
-Media and unofficial sources in Moscow report that Roskosmos State Corporation recalled all the engines of the Proton rocket in the wake of serious violations of their manufacturing procedures.
-As a result, Russia begins 2017 with practically its entire rocket fleet grounded.
+In January, Russia's most powerful operational rocket faced a new ban on all its launches for at least a half a year, as the nation's space officials tried to sort out egregious quality control problems within the industry.
+Roskosmos State Corporation had to recall all the engines of the Proton rocket in the wake of serious violations of their manufacturing procedures.
+As a result, Russia began 2017 with practically its entire rocket fleet grounded.

 From 2001 to 2016, Proton flew 129 missions, 12 of which had failed.